Skip to main content

 Lexonomy can be used together with Sketch Engine, the most popular corpus query system.
 Everything related to Sketch Engine can be reached under the Sketch Engine menu in Configure.
 You can “pull” example sentences and other data (even an entire pre-generated dictionary) from a Sketch Engine corpus into Lexonomy.

 Now, we move to the specific things you can do once you have linked your Sketch Engine and Lexonomy profiles.
 In Lexonomy, pulling example sentences (picture below) works just as pulling collocations, thesaurus items, and definitions from Sketch Engine.
 In all of these cases, you need to select the element in which every example will be put (wrapped), then provide a general XML template for every example, collocation, thesaurus item or definition that will be inserted into your entries.
-In the case of examples, you can select the element that marks the headword in the entries, if relevant.
+In the case of examples, you can select the element that marks the headword, if relevant.

 Configuring a dictionary